scytrowski/mat/README.md

 - [ ] Support intersection types - e.g.: `5 & Int` should materialize as `5`
 - [ ] Support union types - e.g.: `5 | String` should materialize as `5`
 - [ ] Support nested singleton ADTs

+---

+## 📄 License

+This project is licensed under the [MIT License](LICENSE).

+You are free to use, copy, modify, and distribute it with attribution.